JoniBach/buy-a-brew/README.md

 6. Fix 'swipe left and right to navigate' as MUI components seem to disrupt it.

+7. Add in media queries to format the MUI grids correctly for dynamic browser viewing

-7. Impliment remaining UI features (and potentially iterate on designs)
+8. Impliment remaining UI features (and potentially iterate on designs)